 COVID sewage surveillance labs join the hunt for monkeypox

+Wastewater testing has proved a reliable early alarm bell for COVID-19 outbreaks.
+U.S. researchers in Orange County and some other U.S. cities are adapting the approach to track the explosive spread of monkeypox, and maybe other viruses.

-The same wastewater surveillance techniques that have emerged as a critical tool in early detection of COVID-19 outbreaks are being adapted for use in monitoring the startling spread of monkeypox across the San Francisco Bay Area and some other U.S. communities.
+The same wastewater surveillance techniques that have emerged as a critical tool in early detection of COVID-19 outbreaks are being adapted for use in monitoring the startling spread of monkeypox in Orange County in Florida, the San Francisco area and other U.S. communities.

 Before the COVID pandemic, wastewater sludge was thought to hold promise as an early indicator of community health threats, in part because people can excrete genetic evidence of infectious diseases in their feces, often before they develop symptoms of illness.
 Israel has for decades monitored wastewater for polio.
 But before COVID, such risk monitoring in the U.S. was limited largely to academic pursuits.